derivita/hrpc-docs/content/docs/tutorials/basic/web.md

 }
 ```

-### Implement gRPC Backend Server
+### Implement HRPC Backend Server

-Next, we implement our EchoService interface using Node in the backend gRPC
+Next, we implement our EchoService interface using Node in the backend HRPC
 `EchoServer`.
 This will handle requests from clients.
 See the file
 [`node-server/server.js`](https://github.com/grpc/grpc-web/blob/master/net/grpc/gateway/examples/echo/node-server/server.js)
 for details.

-You can implement the server in any language supported by gRPC.
+You can implement the server in any language supported by HRPC.
 Please see
 the [main page][] for more details.

 ```js